 As always with the Prizm brand, the base card is a mainstream and mass-produced card, which isn’t expensive to buy or hard to find; However, the Prizm parallels are where the high valuations are found, with the elusive Black Prizm (1-of-1) being the crown jewel.

 A version of the Gold Prizm parallel (/10) sold for over $500k in the past, making it one of the most expensive soccer cards ever sold.

 Base card average price in a PSA 10: $120-$150

 2016 Panini Flawless Sole Of The Game Lionel Messi #SS-LM

 Lionel Messi had a few notable autographed cards as part of the premium and popular 2016 Panini Flawless set.

-Arguably the most notable Messi card from the set was this Sole Of The Game card, which included a signature and match-worn material patch, with big appeal among collectors, and therefore high values.
+Arguably the most notable Messi card from the set was this Sole Of The Game card, which paired a signature with match-worn cleat relics, with big appeal among collectors, and therefore high values.